SP3269/posh-jwt/README.md

 ## Contributing and getting support

 🐞 If the code doesn't perform as expected, raise a GitHub issue.
 Specify the expected behaviour and the actual output/error message.
+Make sure you're using the latest published version of the module.

 🛠️ Pull requests are welcome if you want to add functionality.